-On 9 October 2017, President of the Open Dialog Foundation Lyudmyla Kozlovska addressed a letter to MEP Fotyga in which she referred to Ms Fotyga’s position.
+On 9 October 2017, President of the Open Dialogue Foundation Lyudmyla Kozlovska addressed a letter to MEP Fotyga in which she referred to Ms Fotyga’s position.

 She expressed her understanding for the loyalty towards one’s party, which can significantly determine the perception of the situation in Poland and be superior to numerous and serious reservations expressed with regard to the legislative draft laws, presented by Law and Justice; such reservations have been formulated even by the European Commission or the Venice Commission.
 In the Foundation’s opinion, these draft laws constituted an unambiguous attack on the rule of law and essentially brought Poland closer to the standards appropriate for the countries of the post-Soviet space.

 “Our experience from Eastern countries teaches us that society cannot remain passive towards this kind of actions; strong reaction and effective exertion of peaceful (…) pressure on public authorities in order to stop their destructive policies which break the Constitution and European standards, is needed”, Kozlovska wrote.
 Assuming that ODF and MEP Fotyga may differ in their assessments of this matter, the President requested that elementary respect for the views of the Foundation’s management be shown and strivings to look for a deeper meaning of the article, for example, by labelling the text ‘an attempt to obtain new financing’, be ceased.
 She also expressed her gratitude for the past activities for Ukraine and human rights in the post-Soviet area, carried out jointly with ODF, and regretted the declaration of discontinuation of the cooperation.
 Still, the Foundation maintains a sense of rightness in the matter of limiting the independence of the judiciary.

 - Statement of the Open Dialogue Foundation of 21 July 2017 on the dismantling of the rule of law in Poland